by L'équipe de publication | May 31, 2025 | Evangelium

 Collect

-Be present to your family, O Lord, we pray, and graciously ensure those you have endowed with the grace of faith, an eternal share in the Resurrection of your Only Begotten Son.
+Grant, almighty and merciful God, that we may in truth receive a share in the Resurrection of Christ your Son.
 Who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.

 Prayer over the Offerings